ns-ctru/closed/readme.md

 | `ambulance red calls` | `hospital transfers`            | Inter-Hospital Transfers
 | `ambulance red calls` | `total`                         | Total Red Calls

+## Handover ToDo 2018-03-22

+Post meeting with [Jon Nicholl](mailto:j.nicholl@sheffield.ac.uk) and [Emma Knowles](mailto:e.l.knowles@sheffield.ac.uk) the following actions...

+- [x] Pass on my email address for future contact.
+- [ ] Check LSOA files have all sites included.
+- [ ] Convert Site level files and LSOA High/Low level files into Stata and move from VM to Network Drives.
+- [ ] Highlight the location of existing Stata do-files.
+- [ ] Extract and simplify the code for generating the time-series plots (as these are done in R it will require the Site level files in R format to be placed on the network drives too).

 ## Replication and Extension of Work

-Should you wish to extend this work you will at the very least have to use the GNU/Linux Virtual Machine.
+Should you wish to extend this work you may have to use the GNU/Linux Virtual Machine.
 This is likely to be unfamiliar to those who have only ever used M$-Windows since it requires the use of a [Command Line Interface (CLI)](Command Line Interface (CLI)).

 ### Pre-requisites

-You will have to install a [SSH](https://en.wikipedia.org/wiki/Secure_Shell) client in order to connect to the Virtual Machine (VM).
+To access the Virtual Machine (VM) you will have to install a [SSH](https://en.wikipedia.org/wiki/Secure_Shell) client.
 If you are using M$-Windows there are two options, [PuTTy](https://putty.org/) or [Cygwin](https://cygwin.com/).
 Both include tools for moving files back and forth from computers, although this might be easier to achieve using [WinSCP](https://winscp.net/eng/index.php).

-After installing these software you will need to request a [static IP address from CiCS](http://csrs.shef.ac.uk/iprequestform.php) and provide it to the system adminstrator to allow access (as access to the VM is restricted to permitted [IP address](https://en.wikipedia.org/wiki/IP_address)) .
+After installing these software you will need to request a [static IP address from CiCS](http://csrs.shef.ac.uk/iprequestform.php) and provide it to the system adminstrator to allow access (as access to the VM is restricted to permitted [IP address](https://en.wikipedia.org/wiki/IP_address)).
 Once you IP address has been registered and allowed access you will have to configure the software (PuTTY/Cygwin and WinSCP) to connect.
 The IP address of the VM is *not* detailed here and is instead provided to potential users via email.
 Once you have the VM's IP address and your username (which is a variant on your staff login username across CiCS, usually of the format `sa_cm####`) you should be able to connect, the port through which the connection is made is the default for SSH (i.e. `22`).

 ### Running Analyses